Equity funds mainly invest in stocks of different companies, making investors partial owners of those companies when they invest in such funds.

 Identify red flags in your mutual funds and how to fix them

-Long-term because stocks (the underlying assets of equity mutual funds) are volatile, especially in the short-term, but have historically generated higher returns than traditional instruments like FDs in the long-term.
+This is particularly true for equity mutual funds, as stocks (the underlying assets of equity mutual funds) are volatile, especially in the short term, but have historically generated higher returns than traditional instruments like FDs in the long term.

 Equity mutual funds can be categorised into different types based on the following 4 factors: